Editors' note: This review was updated March 10, 2014, with bug fixes and feature updates in iOS 7.1.

 With an interface that's remained more or less static since 2007, Apple needed to go big.
 With iOS 7, it did.
-Apple's latest update gives the mobile operating system a radical new look and some first-for-Apple features for iPhone and iPad fans, like quick-access system controls and notifications, automatic app updates, Apple's AirDrop file-sharing system, and the excellent iTunes Radio streaming music app.
+Apple's iOS 7 gave the mobile operating system a radical new look as well as some first-for-Apple features for iPhone and iPad fans, like quick-access system controls and notifications, automatic app updates, Apple's AirDrop file-sharing system, and the excellent iTunes Radio streaming music app.

 The visual overhaul is a clean sweep that changes absolutely everything, from the typography and color schemes to multitasking and the typical icon and button shape across the entire platform.
 And we mean the whole thing -- from the Safari browser to the photo app, and even the design of the system settings screens.

+By far, the most notable change to iOS 7 is the overall look.
 Gone are the skeuomorphic interface elements that make icons and apps look like leather or paper or felt.
 Gone, too, are the 3D bubble-shaped icon effects.
 Flat graphics and a dappled, pastel color scheme bring an elegant look.
 New zooming animations feel sleek as you open and close apps.
 When you move your phone or tablet, 3D parallax effects make your wallpaper appear some distance behind the icons.
-The design takes some getting used to and not everyone will agree, but I like it.
+The design takes some getting used to, and not everyone will agree, but I like it.
 It makes my iPhone feel new and -- like a new wristwatch -- makes me want to keep looking at it.

-Circles enter the design language, along with visuals that look nearly transparent, like a pane of glass.
+Also new for iOS, circles enter the design language, along with visuals that look nearly transparent, like a pane of glass.
 There's not much in the way of customization or themes, but your passcode and phone dialing screens take on the color of your background, which successfully ties the look together.
-The most important part of any deep design work is that it feel smooth and connected from screen to screen, and after some time spent with iOS 7, I do think it delivers an elegant overall experience.
+The most important part of any deep design work is that it feels smooth and connected from screen to screen, and after some time spent with iOS 7, I do think it delivers an elegant overall experience.